Technical Communication Program

 In addition to its writing and public speaking courses, the TCP provides tutorial support for writing and speaking activities in the School of Engineering’s undergraduate and graduate courses, including WIM courses.
 Collaborating with course instructors, we customize support to meet the needs and learning aims of the course.

-We are also available to consult with faculty on assignment design, to give in-class presentations or workshops on writing and speaking, and to mentor TAs on how to respond to student writing and presentations.
+We are also available to consult with faculty on assignment design, to give in-class presentations or workshops on writing or presentations, and to mentor TAs on how to respond to student writing or presentations.